sixman9/vcproj2cmake/README.txt

 There's no appreciable way to immediately re-build the updated configuration - see CMake list "User-accessible hook on internal cmake_check_build_system target?".

+To cleanly re-convert all CMakeLists.txt in an isolated way after an RCS upgrade, you may invoke target update_cmakelists_ALL, followed by doing a full build.

+=== Troubleshooting ===

+- message(FATAL_ERROR "DBG: xxx")
+- add_custom_command(...
+COMMENT="DBG: we are doing ${THIS} and failing ${THAT}")
+- cmake --debug-output --trace

+If things happen to be failing left and right, then it's perhaps best to start with a new small CMake sample project (perhaps use one of the samples on the internet), to gain some CMake experience (CMake itself has a rather steep learning curve, thus it might be even worse trying to start with an Alpha-stage .vcproj to CMake converter).

 === Installation/packaging ===